Michael H. Leifer

 His first condemnation trial, tried with Patrick Hennessey, resulted in the first reported appellate court opinion concerning contaminated property in the Eminent Domain context.
 Mr. Leifer's jury victories also include what is believed to be the highest pre-condemnation damage verdict in California.
 Mr. Leifer also represented a business achieving the largest amount of loss of business goodwill in an eminent domain proceeding.
 Despite the size of the award, the business was not displaced from its location.

 In a recent inverse condemnation matter submitted to arbitration, Mr. Leifer obtained an award against Caltrans for more than $3.2 million.
 Caltrans' position was initially to deny liability and compensable damages.

 Mr. Leifer also represented the landowner in a land lease adjustment arbitration against the owners of 150 condominium units.
 A significant arbitration award was issued against the unit owners.
 Post-arbitration, the unit owners attempted to challenge the arbitration award.
-Successfully defeated the challenge to the arbitration award in the Superior Court.
+Mr. Leifer successfully defeated the challenge to the arbitration award in the Superior Court and Appellate Court.

 Mr. Leifer was instrumental in securing favorable reported appellate decisions on behalf of his clients including: Kunec v.
 Brea Redevelopment Agency (1997) 55 Cal.App.4th 51; Abers v.
 Rohrs (2013) 217 Cal.App.4th 1199; and HPT IHG-2 Properties Trust v.
 City of Anaheim (2015) 243 Cal.App.4th 188.